pearlyna01/jenkins-devsecops/README.md

   - sonarQube
 (Note: The Jenkins pipeline is missing container scanning at the moment.)

-**This is meant to experiment with open source devsecop tools.
-Feel free to try it out**
+**This is meant to experiment with open source DevSecOps tools.
+Feel free to try it out** :wave:

 Reference used for creating the pipeline: https://owasp.org/www-project-devsecops-guideline/latest/